-If you need emergency help to pay for essentials like food, gas or electricity due to coronavirus, you could apply for a crisis grant from the Scottish Welfare Fund.
+If you need emergency help to pay for essentials like food, gas or electricity because of coronavirus, you can apply for a crisis grant from the Scottish Welfare Fund.

-The council will check your eligibility.
-They are getting more money so that they can pay out more grants from the Scottish Welfare Fund because of coronavirus.
+Your local council will check if you're eligible.
+It's worth applying even if you're not sure you qualify.
+Councils are getting more money so they can pay out more grants from the Scottish Welfare Fund because of coronavirus.

 Who can get a crisis grant

-You can only usually get a crisis grant from the local authority where you live or where you are about to move to.
+You can usually only get a crisis grant from the local council where you live or where you're about to move to.

 If you're from the EU, Iceland, Liechtenstein, Norway or Switzerland